-NOTE: If necessary the condensate trap may be installed up to 5' away from the furnace.
-Use PVC pipe to connect trap to furnace condensate outlet.
+NOTE: If necessary the condensate trap may be installed up to 5" away using PVC pipe from the furnace.
 Piping from furnace must slope down a minimum of 1/4" per ft. toward trap.

-- 1. Determine which side condensate piping will exit the unit, location of trap, field-provided fittings and length of PVC pipe required to reach available drain. - Remove plug (Figure 26) from the cold end header box at the appropriate location on the side of the unit.
+- 1. Determine which side condensate piping will exit the unit, location of trap, field-provided fittings and length of PVC pipe required to reach available drain. - Remove plug (Figure 31) from the cold end header box at the appropriate location on the side of the unit.
 Install field-provided 1/2 NPT male fitting into cold end header box.
 Use Teflon tape or appropriate pipe dope. - 3.
 Install the cap over the clean out opening at the base of the trap.
 Secure with clamp.
-See Figure 28. - Install drain trap using appropriate PVC fittings, glue all joints.
-Glue the provided drain trap as shown in Figure 28.
+See Figure 31. - Install drain trap using appropriate PVC fittings, glue all joints.
+Glue the provided drain trap as shown in Figure 31.
 Route the condensate line to an open drain.
-Condensate line must maintain a 1/4" downward slope from the furnace to the drain. - 5.
-Installed field provided vent on trap assembly as shown in Figures 27 through 30.
-Trap must extend at least 1" above the furnace condensate drain connection in upflow applications and 4-1/2" above the bottom of the cabinet in horizontal applications. - If unit will be started immediately upon completion of installation, prime trap per procedure outlined in Unit Start-Up section.
+Condensate line must maintain a 1/4" downward slope from the furnace to the drain.